 Complementary Therapy Risks

-All forms of treatment and therapy come with risk – especially complementary therapies.
+All forms of treatment and therapy come with risks – especially complementary therapies.
 Patients must be wary of certain therapies making false promises.
 One common falsehood is that certain treatments can cure mesothelioma or other cancers.
-Some companies also make claims that the procedure is simple and without harmful side-effects, but this isn’t always true.
+Some companies also make claims that the procedure is simple and without harmful side effects, but this isn’t always true.
 Risks associated with complementary therapies are:

 - Stopping or delaying remission and allowing tumors to continue developing.
 This can happen if complementary treatments are used instead of primary methods.